ezangillz/Image-Recognition-Perceptron/README.md

 ```
 java ImageRecognition -learn A(first object) 1.png 2.png 3.png ...
 N.png
 ```
 and you should do the same for the B object.
-*or*
+Or simply do the following:
 ```
 java ImageRecognition -learn A Object1/*
 java ImageRecognition -learn B Object2/*